EngCat/IFC-data-excel/README.md

     - Click **"Browse IFC File"** to select an IFC file from your filesystem.
     - Click **"Browse Excel File"** to choose a location and name for the output Excel file.
     - Select the categories you wish to extract from the listbox.
     - Click **"Select All Categories"** to select all available categories, or **"Deselect All Categories"** to clear your selection.
     - Click **"Extract"** to start the extraction process.

 3. After extraction, the data will be saved to the specified Excel file, and a confirmation message will be displayed.

+3. After extraction, the data will be saved to the specified Excel file, and a confirmation message will be displayed.

+## Output structure

+Each Excel worksheet contains one IFC category and includes:

+- `GUID` – IFC GlobalId (unique identifier)
+- `Category`
+- `Name`
+- IFC Property Set parameters (`PSetName - PropertyName`)

+This structure enables reliable cross-referencing between IFC models, Excel exports, and external data sources.

 ## Customization

 - The Excel file's appearance is customized with a green background for column headers and auto-adjusted column widths.

 ## Contributing